DedeAssann/Molecular_Dynamics/README.md

-A repo to hold my works on Molecular \nDynamics during my internship at LSPM/USPN
+A repo to hold my works on Molecular Dynamics during my internship at LSPM/USPN